Revisiting Q-ball Interactions with Matters: Matching Conditions of Wave-functions

 The relative sign of $B_\varkappa$ and $B_{-\varkappa}$ is opposite to that of $A_\varkappa$ and $A_{-\varkappa}$.
-In other words, when the left-handed quark comes into the Q-ball, the right-handed anti-quark is reflected.
-Hence, we observe the similar results to the previous discussion even taking into account the spherical wave.

-Meanwhile, when the energy of the incoming quark is sufficiently small such that $E R \ll j$, the relation between the amplitudes of the incoming quark and the outgoing quark is given by $A_\kappa = B_\kappa$.
+In other words, when a left-handed quark comes into the Q-ball, the right-handed anti-quark is reflected.
+Meanwhile, when the energy of the incoming quark is sufficiently small such that $E R \ll \varkappa$, the relation between the amplitudes of the incoming quark and the outgoing quark is given by $A_\kappa = B_\kappa$.
 Thus, the relative sign of $B_\varkappa$ and $B_{-\varkappa}$ is same as that of $A_\varkappa$ and $A_{-\varkappa}$.
-When the left-handed quark comes into the Q-ball, the left-handed quark is reflected.
+When a left-handed quark comes into the Q-ball, the left-handed quark is reflected.